tchop Logo

 Can dialogic communication be applied in remote or hybrid teams?

-Yes, dialogic communication is highly effective for remote and hybrid teams.
+Yes, dialogic communication works very effectively for remote and hybrid teams.
 Tools like Slack, Microsoft Teams, or tchop™ enable real-time discussions, feedback sharing, and collaboration across locations.
 Virtual meetings and interactive features, such as polls and Q&A sessions, further enhance participation.

 How do you measure the effectiveness of dialogic communication?